ucrparlay/Parallel-Strong-Connectivity/README.md

 Parallel-Strong-Connectivity
 ======================

-This repository includes the implmentations of strongly connected components, connectivity, and least-element Lists (LE-Lists).
+This repository includes the implementations of strongly connected components, connectivity, and least-element Lists (LE-Lists).

 ## Developing